vetlesillerud/indoor-reconstruction/README.md

 Results from several positions with odometry estimate between each:

 The coordinate frames, in red, green and blue, indicated the position where a subset is generated.
 The circles with arrows indicate the position where a snapshot of the reconstructed environment is taken, along with the an image of the actual scene from this position.
 The arrow indicate in which direction the snapshot is captured.
+The orange line indicate the translation trajectory travelled during this acquisition.
 <p align="center">
 <img src="/images/hallway_overview.png"
      alt="Hallway"